 4. Glove yourself.

 Our poor, precious, hardworking hands are one of the first places on our body we notice dry skin.
 Care for your hands and prevent them from cracking by giving them protection in the form of gloves.
 Get a nice pair of thick, warm ones to wear outside when it’s cold – and make sure you use rubber gloves when doing the dishes or housework that involves dunking your hands in water.
+Don't forget to also moisturize after washing your hands to replenish your hand hydration.
 Trust us – your mitts will thank you for it.

 5. Sleep with a humidifier.